MatejBalantic/MBAutoGrowingTextView/README.md

 Made primarily for use in Interface builder and only works with Auto layout.

 ## Quick background
 Auto layout is a great way to design your interfaces in a modern iOS application.
 Certain functionality, however, sometimes can't be achived out-of-the-box.
 One such example is auto-growing/shrinking UITextView.
 The problem of this view is that is by default a scrollable view, which means that it's intristic size would not change based on the content.
-On way around it would be to simply make it unscrollable, however this prevents user to scroll up and down when such element reaches it's maximal height.
+One way around it would be to simply make it unscrollable, however this prevents user to scroll up and down when such element reaches it's maximal height.
 Thus, MBAutoGrowingTextView was created to work around this problem.

 ## Functionality
 * Made for iOS 7, fully leveraging Interface builder and Auto layout.